Skip to main content

 What to Do When Quota Is Exhausted (HTTP 402)

 A 402 Payment Required response means you have used all the requests in your plan for this billing period.
-Unlike a rate limit, waiting and retrying will not help — you need to either wait for the reset date (shown in X-Quota-Reset) or upgrade your plan.
+Unlike a rate limit, waiting and retrying will not help.
+You need to either wait for the reset date (shown in X-Quota-Reset) or upgrade your plan.
 To discuss your current quota, upgrade your plan, or request a temporary increase for a high-volume event (such as a product launch), email baas-support@unionbank.ng with:

 • Your Partner ID